Culture

 Many of the ways we store, process, and deliver written information were developed in the Middle Ages, between the years 500 and 1500.
 My research (http://medievalcodes.ca) explores the implications of medieval information design for the information and communications technologies we are developing today.

-(suitable for Grades 9-12 and adults, 30 to 90 minutes, projector preferred, in-person or online through Zoom, English, Saskatoon or other Saskatchewan locations)
+(suitable for adults, 30 to 90 minutes, projector preferred, in-person or online through Zoom, English, Saskatoon or other Saskatchewan locations)

 “Hidden Words” – translating what Thomas heard Jesus say